-Against this background, the RED II impact assessment investigates options to ensure that, if and where support is needed, support is only applied where needed in a manner that is: (i) cost-effective and kept to a minimum, and (ii) creates as little distortions as possible to the functioning of electricity markets, and to competition between technologies and between Member States.
+Against this background, the RED II impact assessment investigates options to ensure that, if and where support is needed, support is only applied where needed in a manner that is: (i) cost-effective and kept to a minimum, and (ii) creates as little distortions as possible to the i.e. the moment when LCOE decreases to the level of the actual market value of the asset to be financed.

+functioning of electricity markets, and to competition between technologies and between Member States.
 Indeed, the market can only deliver the full benefits sketched above, if policies fostering RES E are compatible with the market environment in which they operate.